statespacedev/statespace/README.md

 210321 settling on a new model structure that separates the parts associated with baseline kalman filter, sigma-point filter, and particle filter. this can eventually gorw upward into a high level base model. concept is that a model needs to know something about the processors that are going to use it. a particle processor has different needs than a kalman processor. this gives a natural shape and structure to the models.

-210314 maybe what we need is to bring in a new reference model - to kind of shake things up and help brainstorming around the concept of a high level base model. a strong candidate is the 'bearings only ship tracking problem' - have a working example with the orgeon library, and it's in the textbooks. looking at this possibility closely now...
+210314 maybe what we need is to bring in a new reference model - to kind of shake things up and help brainstorming around the concept of a high level base model. a strong candidate is the bearings only ship tracking problem - we have working examples in the orgeon library, and it's in the textbooks.

 the bearings only problem has some interesting history - it's basically about being on a ww2 era sub. your sub is travelling along, and you begin hearing the sound of a ship at some bearing. over time, as the bearing changes, you can estimate the position and velocity of the ship. keep in mind that both your sub and the ship are moving the entire time. at some point you make a course change for your sub to pursue the ship.